 Evergreen shrubs work hard to earn their place in the garden.
 They add interest and structure whatever the month.
 Even better, they generally tend to be low maintenance options, which means little pruning is necessary.
 That makes them a favorite choice for garden ideas for backyards large or small.

 Evergreen shrubs to add interest to your backyard

-As well as adding constant structure to your garden planting, some evergreen shrubs add color with beautiful blooms and berries; others are highly scented, so they add far more than just year round good looking foliage.
+As well as landscaping with evergreens to add constant structure to your garden planting, some evergreen shrubs add color with beautiful blooms and berries; others are highly scented, so they add far more than just year round good looking foliage.

 Mix them in with your planting of flowerbed ideas or let them take center stage.